- Home

 Activity Metrics

-Business metrics | Code | Result |
+| Business metrics | Result |

-Number of: (1) residential, (2) commercial, and (3) industrial customers served | IF-EU-000.A | Undisclosed
+| Number of: (1) residential, (2) commercial, and (3) industrial customers served | Not disclosed for competitive reasons due to deregulation of the electric power industry |

 |